-For every value type or reference type V, there is a corresponding pointer type $V^$ .
+For every value type or pointer type V, there is a corresponding pointer type V^ .
 A pointer instance holds the address of a variable.
 Pointer types can be (unsafely) cast to any other pointer type.
-The table that follows lists the main pointer operators:
+The main pointer operators are:

 Operator Meaning & The address-of operator returns a pointer to the address of a variable.
-The dereference operator returns the variable at the address of a pointer. -> The pointer-to-member operator is a syntactic shortcut, in which $x \rightarrow y$ is equivalent to $(x) \cdot y$ .
+The dereference operator returns the variable at the address of a pointer. -> The pointer-to-member operator is a syntactic shortcut, in which x -> y is equivalent to ( x). y .